crafttheweb/thelastpickle/_posts/2016-03-04-introductiont-to-the-apache-cassandra-3-storage-engine.md

     * For each Cell that is neither null or empty the value is encoded using the methods described below for a simple Cell.
 * The size of the row is calculated by `UnfilteredSerializer.serializedRowBodySize()` and encoded as a variable sized integer using [VIntCoding.writeUnsignedVInt()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/utils/vint/VIntCoding.java#L115).
 If possible it will be a single byte.
 * Next the size of the previous row is encoded, again as a variable sized integer.
 My guess is this is encoded to enable reverse scanning on the data, but I've not looked into it yet.
 * The [LivenessInfo](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/LivenessInfo.java) for the row is included if it is not empty.
 Liveness is used to determine if a row is alive yet empty or dead.
 The best explanation I've found is the comment for [Row.primaryKeyLivenessInfo()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/rows/Row.java#L87).
 If it is not empty the delta of `LivenessInfo.timestamp` from [EncodingStats.minTimestamp](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/rows/EncodingStats.java#L69) is stored as a variable sized integer.
 The `EncodingStats` are maintained by [Memtable.put()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/Memtable.java#L247) to contain aggregate stats such as the minimum timestamp for all information in the Memtable.
-Features such as this are how the 3.0 storage format keeps disk size to a minimum, as the delta can be represented using as few bytes as possible.
+Features such as this are how the 3.x storage format keeps disk size to a minimum, as the delta can be represented using as few bytes as possible.
 * If an [ExpiringLivenessInfo](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/LivenessInfo.java#L219) is used it will also contain TTL information.
 This will be set when TTL information is included as a query option for a [modification statement](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/cql3/statements/ModificationStatement.java#L711), for example on the [INSERT](http://docs.datastax.com/en/cql/3.3/cql/cql_reference/insert_r.html) statement.
     * `ExpiringLivenessInfo.ttl()` is encoded as a variable sized integer delta from the [EncodingStats.minTTL](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/rows/EncodingStats.java#L71).
     * `ExpiringLivenessInfo.localExpirationTime()` is encoded as a variable sized integer delta from the [EncodingStats.minLocalDeletionTime](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/rows/EncodingStats.java#L70).
 * `Row.deletion()` returns the Row level deletion information, if one has occurred [DeletionTime.isLive()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/DeletionTime.java#L78) will return `false`, meaning there is a Deletion and we should store it (see the comments, it kind of makes sense).
     * `DeletionTime.markedForDeleteAt()` is encoded as a variable sized integer delta from [EncodingStats.minTimestamp](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/rows/EncodingStats.java#L69).
     * `DeletionTime.localDeletionTime()` is encoded as a variable sized integer delta from the [EncodingStats.minLocalDeletionTime](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/rows/EncodingStats.java#L70).
-* If this Row does not include all the Columns included in the Memtable ([tracked by ](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/Memtable.java#L548)) information about which Columns is has is then encoded.
-It's important to not that we are comparing the Columns in this row to the super set of all Columns encoded in all the Rows in the Memtable, not the Columns in the Table definition.
+* If this Row does not include all the Columns included in the Memtable ([tracked by ](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/Memtable.java#L548)) information about which Columns it has is then encoded.
+It's important to note that we are comparing the Columns in this row to the super set of all Columns encoded in all the Rows in the Memtable, not the Columns in the Table definition.
 [Columns.serializeSubset()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/Columns.java#L443) encodes which Columns are _missing_ in this Row if there are less than 64 Columns, with a more complicated system used when there are more than 64 Columns.
 In either case we end up with a variable sized integer.

 Lastly the Cells in the row are encoded, I've broken this into Simple and Complex Cell encoding.
 Encoding for Simple Cells is handled by [BufferCell.Serializer.serialise()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/rows/BufferCell.java#L227).